adioshun/terryum.io/README.md

 If you don't want to directly correct it, but just want to **let me know your feedbacks**, please use **Issues** section which is on the tab menu.
 If you leave your feedback about the post, I'll correct it by myself according to your feedback.

 ## 2. Translations
-I'm looking forward to supporters who is willing to **translate** my posts to your language(e.g. Korean).
+I'm looking forward to supporters who is willing to **translate** my posts into your language(e.g. Korean).
 Your tranlation will **help other people** to easily read the posts.
 Please **upload** your translated markdown files with the title of "OriginalTitle_LANGUAGE.md".

 ```
 e.g. "2016-04-23-Welcome.md" -> "2016-04-23-Welcome_KOR.md"